Wheelchair Softball - Adults

 It may be possible to join this class after the series starts; please call to inquire.

 Wheelchair softball is similar to standard softball, but altered rules accommodate the use of wheelchairs and players with varying ability levels.
-It is played on a hard surface instead of grass so players have an easier time pushing from base to base.
+It is played on a hard surface instead of grass so players have an easier time pushing from base to base and uses a softer ball so players do not need a glove.

 For information and to register